DraftKings promo code: Bet $5, get $150 in bonus bets | Goal.com US

 How to claim the DraftKings promo code

-You can sign up at DraftKings and claim your welcome offer of $150 in bonus bets by following these easy steps:
+Follow these steps to get set up at DraftKings and claim your bet $5, get $150 in bonus bets welcome offer:

 - Click here to go to the DraftKings Sportsbook

-- Don’t forget to also opt in to get your daily no-sweat same-game parlay on the NBA during the Playoffs
+- Don’t forget to opt in to get a daily no-sweat same-game parlay on the NBA throughout the playoffs

-There is also soccer action from La Liga on Thursday, with the most interesting game seeing +550 underdogs Almeria host -280 Barcelona.
-Almeria are already relegated, and this is the last opportunity to give fans a memorable home win over one of the league’s biggest teams.
+The NBA Playoffs continue throughout the weekend, with Friday’s game having the Indiana Pacers as -5 point picks over the New York Knicks.
+The Knicks can clinch the series with a win, but everything points to a decisive Game 7 being needed in New York on Sunday.

-The NBA Playoffs close out Thursday’s action, with the Minnesota Timberwolves -2 point favorites over the Denver Nuggets.
-The Timberwolves are 3-2 down in the series, and must win to force Game 7 on Sunday.
+The Dallas Mavericks are -4.5 point home court favorites over the Oklahoma City Thunder on Saturday in Game 6.
+The Mavs have a 3-2 lead, meaning a victory would seal the series.

-Click here to go to DraftKings and sign up to bet $5 and get $150 in bonus bets.
-Plus, opt in to receive a no-sweat same-game parlay every day for the NBA Playoffs.
+Click here to go to DraftKings and get $150 in bonus bets after you sign up and make a $5 wager.
+Plus, opt in to get a daily no-sweat same-game parlay on the NBA throughout the Playoffs.

 More info on DraftKings’s bonus